The Clean Energy Cashback Scheme – The UK’s Feed-in Tariff

 - between 10kwp and 100kwp – 28p

-So could you make money by installing a wind generator at the bottom of your garden?
-The Guardian newspaper had an interesting table that suggests that the total cost of installation would be around £50,000 which is made up of purchasing a wind turbine that produces 25,000kWh of power each year and £9,000 for the installation costs.
-They estimated that you would then receive a payment under the feed in tariff of around £6,250 per year (based on a FiT of 23p per kWh produced) which provides a 12% return each year.
-It’s estimated that current wind turbines would last around 20 years so that’s not too bad.
+Could you make money by installing a wind generator at the bottom of your garden?
+The Guardian newspaper had an interesting table that suggests that the total cost of installation would be around £50,000, which is made up of purchasing a wind turbine that produces 25,000kWh of power each year and £9,000 for the installation costs.